Asset Protection and Growth Opportunity. You Deserve Both.

 MSCI EAFE (Europe, Australasia, Far East) is a widely accepted benchmark for international stock performance.
 It is a free float-adjusted market capitalization index that is designed to measure the equity market performance of 21 developed markets, excluding the U.S. and Canada.

-S&P 500® Index and Dow Jones® U.S. Real Estate Index: The “S&P 500® Index” and “Dow Jones® U.S. Real Estate Index” are products of S&P Dow Jones Indices LLC, a division of S&P Global, or its affiliates (“SPDJI”), and have been licensed for use by Prudential Annuities Life Assurance Corporation.
-Standard & Poor’s® and S&P® are registered trademarks of Standard & Poor’s Financial Services LLC, a division of S&P Global (“S&P”); Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC (“Dow Jones”).
-Prudential Annuities Life Assurance Corporation’s Product(s) is not sponsored, endorsed, sold or promoted by SPDJI, Dow Jones, S&P, or their respective affiliates, and none of such parties make any representation regarding the advisability of investing in such product(s) nor do they have any liability for any errors, omissions, or interruptions of the S&P 500® Index and Dow Jones® U.S. Real Estate Index.
+S&P 500® Index and Dow Jones® US Real Estate Index: The "S&P 500® Index" and "Dow Jones® U.S. Real Estate Index" are products of S&P Dow Jones Indices LLC, a division of S&P Global, or its affiliates ("SPDJI"), and have been licensed for use by Pruco Life Insurance Company.
+Standard & Poor's® and S&P® are registered trademarks of Standard & Poor's Financial Services LLC, a division of S&P Global ("S&P"); Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC ("Dow Jones").
+Pruco Life Insurance Company's Product(s) is not sponsored, endorsed, sold or promoted by SPDJI, Dow Jones, S&P, or their respective affiliates, and none of such parties make any representation regarding the advisability of investing in such product(s) nor do they have any liability for any errors, omissions, or interruptions of the S&P 500® Index and Dow Jones® U.S. Real Estate Index.

 MSCI EAFE Index: The annuity contract referred to herein is not sponsored, promoted or endorsed by MSCI, and MSCI bears no liability with respect to any such annuity contract or any index referred to by any such annuity contract.
-The Disclosure Statement contains a more detailed description of the limited relationship MSCI has with Prudential Annuities Life Assurance Corporation and any related annuity contracts.
+The Disclosure Statement contains a more detailed description of the limited relationship MSCI has with Pruco Life Insurance Company and any related annuity contracts.

-Bloomberg Commodity IndexSM: "Bloomberg®" and "Bloomberg Commodity IndexSM" are service marks of Bloomberg Finance L.P. and its affiliates (collectively, "Bloomberg") and have been licensed for use for certain purposes by Prudential Annuities Life Assurance Corporation.
-Neither Bloomberg nor UBS Securities LLC and its affiliates (collectively, "UBS") are affiliated with Prudential Annuities Life Assurance Corporation, and Bloomberg and UBS do not approve, endorse, review, or recommend PruSecure Fixed Indexed Annuities.
+Bloomberg Commodity IndexSM: "Bloomberg®" and "Bloomberg Commodity IndexSM" are service marks of Bloomberg Finance L.P. and its affiliates (collectively, "Bloomberg") and have been licensed for use for certain purposes by Pruco Life Insurance Company.
+Neither Bloomberg nor UBS Securities LLC and its affiliates (collectively, "UBS") are affiliated with Pruco Life Insurance Company, and Bloomberg and UBS do not approve, endorse, review, or recommend PruSecure.
 Neither Bloomberg nor UBS guarantees the timeliness, accurateness, or completeness of any data or information relating to Bloomberg Commodity IndexSM.

 Annuity contracts contain exclusions, limitations, reductions of benefits, and terms for keeping them in force.
 Your licensed financial professional can provide you with complete details.